Flood Insurance Coverage Helps You Stay Prepared for the Worst

 Federal Flood Insurance Coverage

 Most flood insurance is written through the National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA).
-State Farm agents enrolled in the NFIP Direct Program can write and service flood insurance coverage directly through the federal government.
+State Farm agents enrolled in the NFIP Direct Program can write flood insurance coverage directly through the federal government.

 A flood insurance policy normally takes 30 days from the date of purchase to go into effect.
 So don't wait until a flood is imminent to buy a policy.

 For more information about the NFIP and flood insurance coverage, contact your State Farm agent.

 The National Flood Insurance Program is only available in the United States.